awsdocs/amazon-cognito-developer-guide/doc_source/role-based-access-control.md

 # Role\-based access control<a name="role-based-access-control"></a>

-Amazon Cognito identity pools assign your authenticated users a set of temporary, limited privilege credentials to access your AWS resources\.
+Amazon Cognito identity pools assign your authenticated users a set of temporary, limited\-privilege credentials to access your AWS resources\.
 The permissions for each user are controlled through [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that you create\.
 You can define rules to choose the role for each user based on claims in the user's ID token\.
 You can define a default role for authenticated users\.
 You can also define a separate IAM role with limited permissions for guest users who are not authenticated\.

 ## Creating roles for role mapping<a name="creating-roles-for-role-mapping"></a>